How to Avoid Bed Bugs When Traveling

 When inspecting, pay special attention to pockets, linings, and seams.
 Consider thoroughly vacuuming or steam cleaning the luggage before stowing it away.
 A heated garment steamer works excellently for this and will kill any bed bugs that may have evaded detection thus far.
 Bed bugs and their eggs cannot survive temperatures over 122 degrees.

-Wash all of your clothes, even those you didn’t wear, and dry with high heat for at least 30 minutes, whenever possible.
+Wash all of your clothes, even those you didn’t wear, and dry them with high heat for at least 30 minutes, whenever possible.
 This will kill any previously undetected bed bugs.

 Don’t let the bed bugs bite!